 People are seen who wear hoodies as potential people to be involved in criminal activities, but who are they really?

-A contradiction of ideas was opted for this photo as the figures face is very much calm and peacefull, but yet looking down at the bankrobbers mask in the hand puts any preconceptions of making a judgement of a person from "first glance" at odds!
+The idea for this photo is that the figures face is very much calm and peacefull, but is looking down at the bankrobbers mask in the hand and the way this puts any preconceptions of making a judgement of a person from their expressions and from "first glance" at odds!

 With the following two images, the idea is to try and make the viewer question whether they are looking at the front or the back of the figure in them and so helps aid the supernatural atmosphere.